Align Your Leadership Spine

 It seems so simple to make sure your words and actions are reflecting company priorities.
 Yet, if you don’t consciously maintain that aligned focus each day, you can easily become reactive and find yourself distracted by events that aren’t worth your time and attention.
 In the end, you will see how powerful it is to align the leadership “vertebrae” of intention, attention, and action.

 WANT TO USE THIS ARTICLE IN YOUR NEWSLETTER, BLOG OR WEBSITE?
 You can, as long as you include this information with it: Beth Strathman works with corporate leaders to increase employee engagement and retention by aligning strategy and tactics during rapid growth and change.
-Learn more about her company Firebrand Consulting LLC at: firebrandconsultingllc.com.
+Learn more about her at: bethstrathman.com.

 5 Beliefs That Are Wasting Your Time